-- 1. Measure field harmonics in a magnet. - 2.
-Determine the composition of magnetic iron (and remaining non-magnetic brass) for each of the eight tuning shim.
-In general it would be different for each shim and for each magnet. - 3.
-Install tuning shims.
-The tuning shims are inserted without opening the magnet (if the magnet is opened and re-assembled again, the field harmonics may get changed by a small but a significant amount). - 4.
-Measure harmonics after tuning shims for confirmation.
+1. Measure field harmonics in a magnet.

+2. Determine the composition of magnetic iron (and remaining non-magnetic brass) for each of the eight tuning shim.
+In general it will be different for each shim and for each magnet.

+3. Install tuning shims.
+The tuning shims are inserted without opening the magnet (if the magnet is opened and re-assembled again, the field harmonics may change by a small but a significant amount).

+4. For confirmation, measure field harmonics after tuning shims are installed.